-Staff will provide an overview of what the SCS is, define the regional greenhouse gas GHG emissions reduction target for the region, and discuss the implications for the region if this target is not met.
-SACOG staff will be bringing the topic of the GHG target back to the committee in November with a discussion focusing on what was learned from the Pathways testing as it relates to the modeling of GHG emissions, some of the factors contributing to the results, and the land use and transportation strategies available to help reduce GHG emissions.
-As part of the committee presentation, we would also like to hear any additional information you would like reported at the next presentation on this topic in November.
+Staff provided an overview at the Transportation and Land Use and Natural Resources Committees describing what the SCS is, defining the greenhouse gas (GHG) emissions reduction target for the region, and discussing the implications for the region if this target is not met.
+SACOG staff will be bringing the topic of the GHG target back to the committees in November with a discussion focusing on what was learned from the Pathways testing as it relates to the modeling of GHG emissions, some of the factors contributing to the results, and the land use and transportation strategies available to help reduce GHG emissions.